-15 During interviews, the Inspector learned that, while a formal accreditation process is in place for delegations to the Congress, no such accreditation procedures exist with regard to the Council of Administration and Postal Operations Council.
-According to the UPU General Regulations, in conjunction with the Rules of Procedure of the two bodies, the members of the two Councils shall appoint their representatives.
-No further details regarding the accreditation process or the necessary credentials are outlined in the General Regulations or in the Rules of Procedure of the two bodies.
-Observers are also admitted to the two bodies, as outlined in the General Regulations and in the Rules of Procedure of the two Councils.8
+15. During interviews the Inspector learned that, while a formal accreditation process is in place for delegations to the Congress, no such accreditation procedures exist with regard to the Council of Administration and Postal Operations Council.
+According to the General Regulations of UPU in conjunction with the Rules of Procedure of the two bodies, the members of the two Councils shall appoint their representatives.
+No further details regarding the accreditation process or the necessary credentials are outlined in the General Regulations or the Rules of Procedure of the two bodies.
+Observers are also admitted to the two bodies, as outlined in the General Regulations and the Rules of Procedure of the two Councils.